Carnelian Bay Lake Access East

 The project removed more than 10,000 cubic yards of material to reestablish wetland function.
 Two large arch culverts placed under North Lake Boulevard (Highway 28) link the site with the adjacent wetland to the north, creating a continuous wetland habitat corridor.

-The restored environment provides a natural setting for improved access to Lake Tahoe.
+For the project also improved access to Lake Tahoe.
 A number of public amenities, including pathways, benches, picnic tables, barbeques, parking, restrooms, and a car-top boat launch were constructed, replacing older commercial properties.
 In addition, through coordination with neighboring businesses, access to day use mooring buoys, a pier and a beachfront trail is now available to the public.